WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

 XINDEX Testing
 ``````````````

 Running XINDEX on the routines in the VistA instance is the default testing in the OSEHRA Harness.
-It does not have an explicit option but does have a few variables that influence
-the testing procedure.

 .. figure:: http://code.osehra.org/content/named/SHA1/27b575fd-cmakeGUIXINDEXHighlights.png
    :align: center
    :alt:  Highlighted variables that change the XINDEX testing.

+The TEST_VISTA_XINDEX option controls the running of the XINDEX tests.
+Setting
+this option to ON runs XINDEX on every routine in every package.
+Setting this
+option to OFF disables XINDEX testing.

 The TEST_VISTA_FRESH_M_DIR is not a required variable for setting up the XINDEX testing.
 The TEST_VISTA_XINDEX_WARNINGS_AS_FAILURES is an option which changes the failure condition of the XINDEX tests.
 With this option off, the test will fail if the XINDEX report